dyne/dowse/doc/02-dominate-the-configuration.md

 They are:
 * `/etc/dowse/settings`
-* `/etc/dowse/network?`
+* `/etc/dowse/network`

 ## /etc/dowse/settings

-In this file you can configure all parameter that characterize the Dowse box, to instance the value you should use the typical syntax "`<em>key</em>=<em>value</em>` and the hash `#` to comment .
+In this file you can configure all parameter that characterize the Dowse box, to instance the value you should use the typical syntax "`_key_=_value_` and the hash `#` to comment .

 The parameter more frequently configured are :
-- interface : it's the network interface to expose the internal dowse network.
+- _interface_ : it's the network interface to expose the internal dowse network.
-- address : it's the dowse host address.
+- _address_ : it's the dowse host address.
-- dowse_net : it's the dowse network mask.
+- *dowse_net* : it's the dowse network mask.
-- dowse_guests : it's DHCP server parameter to distribute the address (it's expressed in the form <em>start address</em>,<em>end address</em>,<em>lease time</em>.
+- *dowse_guests* : it's DHCP server parameter to distribute the address (it's expressed in the form _start address_,_end address_,_lease time_.
-- wan : it's the network address behing to masquerade the network.
+- _wan_ : it's the network address behing to masquerade the network.
-- internet_interface : it's the network interface should be routed to provide internet access.
+- *internet_interface* : it's the network interface should be routed to provide internet access.
-- dns : it's the external DNS providing dns query resolution services.
+- _dns_ : it's the external DNS providing dns query resolution services.

 # First navigation